Somerville College Library: History

 The Edwardian building was built in 1903 and designed by Sir Basil Champneys.
 It was officially opened in 1904 by John Morley.
 Robert Bridges wrote Demeter specially for this opening, at which it was performed for the first time.
 Somerville College Library was the first library for women at the University of Oxford, and among the first college libraries built at Oxford with the needs of the undergraduates rather than the fellows in mind.

 During the First World War, Somerville college became a hospital for convalescing officers and the library was a popular place for beds to be placed, overlooking the gardens.
-Siegfried Sassoon and Robert Graves were both to reminisce of their time at Somerville Hospital.
+Siegfried Sassoon and Robert Graves were both to reminisce about their time at Somerville Hospital.

 Indira Gandhi had her room in the building, before the ground floor was added to the library in 1974.

 Collection

 The library has a collection of approximately 2,000 books from the philosopher and women's rights activist John Stuart Mill and his father James Mill, the so-called John Stuart Mill Library, which was donated in 1905.
 The books contain many notes by Mill himself, which are being catalogued and researched by the University of Alabama and Oxford.
 Other notable donations or collections are from Amelia Edwards, Robert Bridges, John Ruskin, William Morris, Vernon Lee, Mary Lascelles and alumnae Vera Brittain, Margery Fry, Margaret Kennedy, Vivien Noakes and Muriel St. Clare Byrne.
 The library also owns letters from Ada Lovelace, notes from Mary Somerville and a letter from Charles Babbage addressed to Somerville.
 These are stored, however, in the Bodleian Library.
 The library contains paintings by Mary Somerville, John Constable, Maud Sumner and Patrick George.